andrewt0301/hse-acos-course/workshops/bus/bus.md

          andrewt@comp-core-i7-3615qm-0dbf32 ~ $ dbus-monitor | grep -A 10 -B 10 "last-image"

    * Change the desktop wallpaper.
-   * Find the that changes wallpaper in the 'dbus-monitor' output.
+   * Find the method call that changes wallpaper in the 'dbus-monitor' output.
-   * Based on the call description write a command that changes the wallpaper using 'qdbus'.
+   * Based on the call description from 'dbus-monitor' write a command that changes the wallpaper using 'qdbus'.
 Hint:

         andrewt@comp-core-i7-3615qm-0dbf32 ~ $ qdbus org.xfce.Xfconf bla-bla-bla